NIEM/NIEM.github.io/json/json-ld/index.md

   - url: /json/json-ld/processing/
 ---

-NIEM JSON documents are expressed using JSON-LD.
-JSON-LD is a method of using JSON to expressed lined data, including RDF and OWL data.
+NIEM JSON documents are expressed using [JSON-LD](https://json-ld.org), a method of using JSON to expressed lined data, including [Resource Description Framework(RDF)](https://www.w3.org/RDF) and [Web Ontology Language(OWL)](https://www.w3.org/OWL/) data.
 There are tools available that transform JSON-LD data in various ways.

-JSON-LD is a pattern of using JSON that maps to Resource Description Format (RDF).
+JSON-LD is a pattern of using JSON that maps to
+RDF.
 NIEM has a mapping to RDF, as described by
 [the NIEM Naming and Design Rules, section 5, *The NIEM conceptual model*](https://reference.niem.gov/niem/specification/naming-and-design-rules/4.0/niem-ndr-4.0.html#section_5).
 The expression of NIEM data in JSON-LD is, basically, the JSON-LD form of the RDF data that NIEM XML data would represent.